SFB1102/A4-SynonymsInNoise/README.md

 If you would like to share any concerns/suggestions/comments to improve this repo, please raise an issue here.

-Please use the following citation, if you happen to use our data or to refer this work:
+Please use the following citation to refer to this work/dataset:

 ```